ECronin1973/Applied_Statistics_MyWork/README.md

  #### Data Visualization

- pandas works well with visualization libraries like Matplotlib and Seaborn.
-You can create a wide range of plots and charts to visualize your data and gain insights.
+ Pandas work well with visualization libraries like Matplotlib and Seaborn.
+You can create various plots and charts to visualize your data and gain insights.
  Visualizations are essential for communicating your findings and making data-driven decisions

  "Data Visualization." pandas documentation, https://pandas.pydata.org/docs/user_guide/index.html.

  ## Exploration of Dataset

-  - To get an initial look at the dataset, the first few rows were displayed using the [head() method](https://www.w3schools.com/python/pandas/ref_df_head.asp).
-This gives us a quick overview of the data.
+  - The first few rows of the dataset were displayed using the head() method, which gives a quick overview of the data.
-  - Next, we provide a summary of the dataset using the [describe() method](https://www.w3schools.com/python/pandas/ref_df_describe.asp).
-This method gives us important statistical information about the numerical columns in the dataset, such as the count, mean, standard deviation, minimum, and maximum values.
+  - Next, we summarise the dataset using the [describe() method](https://www.w3schools.com/python/pandas/ref_df_describe.asp).
+This method gives us crucial statistical information about the numerical columns in the dataset, such as the count, mean, standard deviation, minimum, and maximum values.
-  - To get information on the dataset such as the number of observation, the [info() is used](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.info.html#pandas.DataFrame.info.)
+  - To get information on the dataset, such as the number of observations, the [info() is used](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.info.html#pandas.DataFrame.info.)

   The following code was used to complete this task: